 Throughout the year we experience a number of holiday seasons, from a romantic filled evening to a week long of eating more sweets than you ever thought were possible, and such festivities are followed by waves of what we call ’emotional buying’.

 Maybe someone needs a present for a loved one, or even a new toy for their dog.
 A good salesman knows emotion is the key to any successful conversion, but this particular period is often where people are more susceptible to such types of purchases.

 The joy of Christmas for example, often brings out the best in people, it’s a time to celebrate what you have, spend time with loved ones and family, and traditionally…buy each other gifts.

-Seasonal SEO is a process where we create and optimize content purely for the holidays.
+Holiday SEO is a process where we create and optimize content purely for the holidays.

 Firstly you’ll want to review your site to determine if you already have any seasonal based web pages.
 If you do, it’s a great place to start.